swcarpentry/good-enough-practices-in-scientific-computing/index.md

 This is technically relatively straightforward:

 1.  a manuscript is written using Google Docs or some other online tool with rich formatting, change tracking, and reference management.
-2. In the project folder, add a short text file to the `doc` directory with metadata about each online manuscript (e.g. the URL).
+2. In the project folder, add a short text file called PUBLICATIONS to the `doc` directory with metadata about each online manuscript (e.g. the URL).
 This is analogous to the `data` directory, which might contain links to the location of the datafile(s), rather than the actual files.
 3. We realise that in many cases, even this solution is asking too much from the coauthor that will continue to say "just give me a Word document with tracked changes," or something similar.
 To satisfy this person, convert the manuscript to an editable file format (e.g., `.docx` or `.odt`) after major changes, download it and save it in the `doc` folder.
 Unfortunately, this means manually merging in the changes and suggestions of this person, as there do not seem to be tools to do this automatically when switching from a proprietary format to text and back (although the `pandoc` program goes a long way).

 ####Compiled manuscripts and version control

 This solution is technically more complicated, but used by many researchers already.

-1. The manuscript is written in a plain text format such as LaTeX or Markdown that enables version control for the files involved, and converted to other formats such as PDF after major changes.
+1. The manuscript is written in a plain text format such as LaTeX or Markdown that enables version control for the files involved, and programatically converted to other formats such as PDF after major changes.
 2. Tools needed to compile manuscripts (e.g., a makefile or a LaTeX style file) are included in the project folder (and kept under version control) just like tools used to do simulation or analysis.

 ### Discussion